oracle/python-oracledb/doc/src/user_guide/introduction.rst

 <https://github.com/oracle/python-oracledb>`__.

 This module is currently tested with Python 3.9, 3.10, 3.11, 3.12, 3.13, and
-3.14 against Oracle Database 23, 21, 19, 18, 12, and 11.2.
-Previous versions of
+3.14 against Oracle Database version 23, 21, 19, 18, 12, and 11.2.
+Previous
-python-oracledb supported older Python versions.
+versions of python-oracledb supported older Python versions.

 Changes in python-oracledb releases can be found in the :ref:`release notes
 <releasenotes>`.